-Budgeting \$119 million per year for financial aid, Yale is one of the most affordable colleges in the country-significantly less costly than attending a top public university for many students, including in-state residents.
+Budgeting \$128 million per year for financial aid, Yale is one of the most affordable colleges in the country - significantly less costly than attending a top public university for many students, including in-state residents.
 Because Yale meets 100% of every admitted student's demonstrated financial need (with an aid package that does not require them to take out loans), our undergraduate community assembles the world's most talented young minds from every socioeconomic background.
 "Yale has seen socioeconomic mobility as a central pillar of its mission since its earliest days, and the American Dream is very much alive here.
 As a product of that dream myself, I am inspired by it.
 I am committed to preserving it.
 I am thankful that Yale's financial aid policies and practices sustain and propel its promise.
 There are students here from all walks of life.
 Theirs will be the generation that helps to develop a more complex vision of the American Dream, one that both moves beyond social mobility and also includes living a life of growth, meaning, and significance.
 Affordable education and opportunities for fulfilling work are essential for this vision.
 It is my hope - indeed my conviction - that Yale students will continue to ensure that the dream of a better life will be woven permanently into the fabric of our societies around the world."

-Peter Salovey President of Yale University

-Our admissions committee is need-blind and makes all decisions without regard for a student's ability to pay.
+Peter Salovey President of Yale University Our admissions committee is need-blind and makes all decisions without regard for a student's ability to pay.
 In fact, in its efforts to maintain such a high standard of socioeconomic diversity, the University considers especially carefully the applications of students from low-income backgrounds.
 You can read about Yale's outstanding financial aid program in detail and use our Net Price Calculator to estimate your cost of attendance at admissions.yale.edu/financial-aid.
-For now, here are some key points:

-- Yale is committed to a need-blind admissions policy and meets 100% of demonstrated need for all admitted students, regardless of citizenship. - Yale Financial Aid Awards do not include loans.
-Instead, 100% of a student's financial need is met with a Yale grant and opportunities for student employment. - Families whose total gross income is less than \$65,000 annually (with typical assets) are not expected to make a financial contribution toward their child's Yale education.
-One hundred percent of the student's total cost of attendance will be financed with a Yale Financial Aid Award.

-- The average need-based Yale Scholarship grant for the 2014-2015 academic year was \$42,200. - 50% of Yale students receive need-based financial aid. - The total cost of attendance at Yale for 2015-2016 is \$65,725, which includes tuition (\$47,600), room (\$8,200), board (\$6,400), and books and personal expenses (\$3,525).
-Total cost of attendance (not just tuition) is used to calculate a student's need-based financial aid award. - Families earning between \$65,000 and \$200,000 annually (with typical assets) contribute a percentage of their yearly income toward their child's Yale education, on a sliding scale that begins at 1% for incomes just above \$65,000 and moves toward 20% at the \$200,000 level.
-In many cases a travel allowance is also provided. - There is no strict income cutoff for financial aid awards.
+For now, here are some key points: • Yale is committed to a need-blind admissions policy and meets 100% of demonstrated need for all admitted students, regardless of citizenship. • Yale Financial Aid Awards do not include loans.
+Instead, 100% of a student's financial need is met with a Yale grant and opportunities for student employment. • Families with annual income below \$65,000 (with typical assets) are not expected to make a financial contribution toward their child's Yale education.
+One hundred percent of the student's total cost of attendance will be financed with a Yale Financial Aid Award. • The average need-based Yale Scholarship grant for the 2016-2017 academic year was \$47,000. • More than 50% of Yale students receive need-based financial aid. • The total cost of attendance at Yale for 2017-2018 is \$70,570, which includes tuition (\$51,400), room (\$8,700), board (\$6,800), and books and personal expenses (\$3,670).
+Total cost of attendance (not just tuition) is used to calculate a student's need-based financial aid award. • Families earning between \$65,000 and \$200,000 annually (with typical assets) contribute a percentage of their yearly income toward their child's Yale education, on a sliding scale that begins at 1% for incomes just above \$65,000 and moves toward 20% and higher at the \$200,000 level.
+In many cases a travel allowance is also provided. • There is no strict income cutoff for financial aid awards.
 Many families with more than \$200,000 in annual income receive need-based aid from Yale.

-Who Goes to Yale?
-Class of 2018

-(Includes U.S. citizens and permanent residents only, expressed as a percentage of the total incoming class.)

-Total enrolled freshmen: 1,361

-African American: 9.8% Asian American: 19.7% Hispanic: 11.8% Native American: 2.6% White: 62.5%

-Note: Categories do not add up to 100% because 17% of freshmen indicated two or more ethnicities and are therefore counted in more than one category.
-A total of 39% of freshmen are students of color.

-Who Qualifies for Financial Aid?

-Half of Yale College students qualify for a need-based financial aid award.
-The table below shows average parental contributions for families with various levels of income.
-Students also make a modest contribution from summer and term-time job earnings.
-Read more about the Yale Financial Aid package at admissions.yale.edu/financial-aid.